-Polish officials: Russia suspending gas supplies over rubles
+Russia suspending gas supplies to Poland, Bulgaria

 The Yamal pipeline carries natural gas from Russia to Poland and Germany, through Belarus.
 Poland has been receiving some 9 billion cubic meters of Russian gas annually.

-Poland’s gas company PGNiG said that Russia’s demand to be paid in rubles represented a breach of the Yamal contract.
+PGNiG said that Russia’s demand to be paid in rubles represented a breach of the Yamal contract.

 Flow charts published on the website of the European Network of Transmission System Operators for Gas showed drastic drops of gas flows at entry points in Kondratki, a town in eastern Poland, and Vysokaye, which is in Belarus.